apommel/vscode-matlab-interactive-terminal/README.md

 # Matlab Interactive Terminal for Visual Studio Code

 Matlab Interactive Terminal is an extension for Visual Studio Code that allows users to launch Matlab scripts and have a working Matlab REPL directly included in Visual Studio Code.
 This extension uses the Matlab Engine for Python which must be correctly set up for the extension to work.
+It works equally on Windows, Mac OS and Linux.

 ## Requirements

-- **Python** x64 3.6 or 3.7 (added to path), available [here](https://www.python.org/downloads/)  or through other distributions such as [Anaconda](https://www.anaconda.com/distribution/)
+- **Python** x64 3.6 or 3.7 (added to PATH), available [here](https://www.python.org/downloads/)  or through other distributions such as [Anaconda](https://www.anaconda.com/distribution/)
 - **MATLAB** R2014b (Matlab 8.4) or higher
 - **MATLAB Engine API for Python**, installations instructions are available [here](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)